Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 The website meets all the necessary elements to achieve good user experiences

 ### Unsolved Issues <a name="unsolved-heading"></a>
-My Note: error on console
+There are two unsolved issues in the project.
+One is the performance of mobile size on `countries.html` by Lighthouse.
+Other one is Uncaught Reference Error on `index.html`. [(Refer to the next section)]((https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/unsolved-issues/uncaught-reference.png)) Try my best to solve those issues by looking up google, talking to mentor and tutors, however, unable to solve the issues so have to leave them as they are.
+They are not causing any issues of the functions or usability of the website.

 > **Note For Testing Section:**<br>
-> My Note: Test HTML, CSS, JavaScript by validators, Test performance by Lighthouse before submitting the project and confirm the if they are still the same
+> Since the first code validation test for HTML, CSS, JavaScript, there are some changes on the files so test them again by the validators before the submission and confirm there are no errors.
+Test the quality of the website by Lighthouse before the submissions and confirm that the scores are the same / similar as the first test

 <div align="right"><a href="#table-of-contents">🔝</a></div>